nullscreen/yt/README.md

 1. tests in `spec/models`, `spec/collections` and `spec/errors` **do not hit** the YouTube API
 1. tests in `spec/requests` **hit** the YouTube API and require authentication

-The reason why some tests actually hit the YouTube API is because they are meant to really integrate Yt with YouTube.
-YouTube API is not exactly *the most reliable* API out there, so we need to make sure that the responses match the documentation.

-You don’t have to run all the tests every time you change code.
-Travis CI is already set up to do this for when whenever you push a branch or create a pull request for this project.

 To only run tests against models, collections and errors (which do not hit the API), type: